-By clicking "Accept" on the Acceptance of Residence Contract Page created during your online offer acceptance process and making the payment required on the Acceptance of Residence Contract Page, you have accepted an offer from the University for accommodation in a student residence managed by Student Housing and Community Services.
+By clicking "Accept" on the Acceptance of Residence Contract Page created during your online offer acceptance process, you have accepted an offer from the University for accommodation in a student residence managed by Student Housing and Community Services.
 By accepting this offer you have confirmed that you agree to comply with the terms and conditions outlined in this Contract.